denevell/Natch/README.md

 * threaded posts: move tags to the thread object and not individual posts?
 * threaded posts: move subject to thread object?
 * threaded posts: moved creation date to thread?
-* threaded posts: Delete the thread when no more posts in it?

 ### Backlog